jeremy-ebinum/full-stack-open-2020/README.md

 - [bloglist-frontend](https://github.com/jeremy-ebinum/full-stack-open-2020/tree/master/part7/bloglist-frontend) - Extends the functionality and design of the solution from part 5
 - [bloglist-backend](https://github.com/jeremy-ebinum/full-stack-open-2020/tree/master/part7/bloglist-backend) - Extends the functionality and design of the solution from part 4
 - [ultimate-hooks](https://github.com/jeremy-ebinum/full-stack-open-2020/tree/master/part7/ultimate-hooks) - is an exercise in writing a React custom hook implementation of an api resource fetcher
+- [country-hook](https://github.com/jeremy-ebinum/full-stack-open-2020/tree/master/part7/country-hook) - a modification of the solution from part 2 using a custom hook to make an api request
 - [routed-anecdotes](https://github.com/jeremy-ebinum/full-stack-open-2020/tree/master/part7/routed-anecdotes) - Practice routing React app url/location

 [View Solutions](https://github.com/jeremy-ebinum/full-stack-open-2020/tree/master/part7/)